 1. **Deviations in favor of counterparty** (they got better terms)

-2. **Deviations against our company** (we bear increased risks)
+2. **Deviations against our company** (we bear increased risk)

-3. **Neutral changes** (editorial corrections without legal consequences)
+3. **Neutral changes** (editorial edits without legal consequences)

-4. **Missing conditions** (in template, absent in received)
+4. **Missing clauses** (present in template, not in received)

 For each deviation: